simondlevy/RoboFirmwareToolkit/README.md

 and then implement them a &ldquo;bottom-up&rdquo; (ad-hoc) way on Arduino, Teensy, STM32, ESP32, and other micrcontrollers.
 This approach is useful for rapid prototyping but makes it difficult to extend the project beyond the prototyping stage.
-RFT aims to fill this gap by taking a top-down approach, in which controllers, sensors, and actuators can be plugged into a pre-existing framework in a way that is easily extended for more advanced work.
+RFT aims to fill this gap by taking a top-down approach in which controllers, sensors, and actuators can be plugged into a pre-existing framework in a way that is easily extended for more advanced work.
 (If you're familiar with [ROS](https://www.ros.org/), this approach will already make sense, but whereas ROS is a massive package providing an entire operating system